 In most cases, reflux is mild and normal.
 If you have a happy baby who is eating and growing normally, there’s no reason to be concerned.
 Severe GER, however, can indicate gastroesophageal reflux disease, or GERD, or gastrointestinal obstruction, which are rare but more serious conditions.
 Speak with your pediatrician if your baby is not gaining weight, spits up large amounts, vomits forcefully (projectile vomiting), spits up fluid that is green or yellow or contains blood, repeatedly refuses food, has difficulty breathing after vomiting or shows signs of dehydration (such as having dry diapers or extreme fussiness).

 Here are some tips to prevent reflux in your baby:

 - Feed small, frequent meals.

 - Get rid of excess gas by burping your baby more frequently not only after, but during feeding.

-An estimated 5 percent of infants are unable to handle proteins found in milk or soy formulas.
+A small percentage of infants are unable to handle proteins found in milk or soy formulas.
 Consult with your pediatrician about alternative formulas.
-“Keep a journal of all foods eaten and symptoms experienced, and add only one new food at a time to pinpoint trigger foods,” says registered dietitian nutritionist Rachel Begun, MS, RDN.
+To pinpoint trigger foods, keep a journal of all foods eaten and symptoms experienced, and add only one new food at a time.

 Long-Term Prognosis for Infants with GER

-However, if symptoms continue beyond the first year of age, especially if your toddler is showing signs of poor growth or problems with breathing, consult your pediatrician.
+However, if symptoms continue beyond the first year of age, especially if your toddler is showing signs of poor growth or problems with breathing, consult your baby’s health care provider.
 Babies who frequently spit up may be more likely to develop GERD as older children.